Mikoyan-Gurevich MiG-17: Middle East

 The Egyptian Air Force received its first MiG-17s in 1956, deploying them against the Israeli invasion of the Sinai during the early stages of the Suez Crisis.
 When Britain and France launched air attacks against Egyptian air bases on 1 November 1956, Egyptian president Gamal Abdel Nasser ordered the Egyptian Air Force not to oppose the Anglo-French air strikes, and where possible to evacuate its aircraft to Syria or Saudi Arabia, so while Egypt lost large numbers of aircraft, including MiG-17s, losses of pilots were relatively low.
-The losses were quickly replaced after the end of the war, and by June 1957 Egypt had about 100 MiG-17s.
-Syria also operated the MiG-17, receiving 60 MiG-17Fs in 1957.
-The two air forces gradually switched the MiG-17 to ground-attack duties in the early 1960s, as the MiG-21 supplemented it in the interceptor role.
+The losses were quickly replaced after the end of the war, and by June 1957 Egypt had about 100 MiG-17s.> Syria also operated the MiG-17, receiving 60 MiG-17Fs in 1957.
+The two air forces gradually switched the MiG-17 to ground-attack duties in the early 1960s, as the MiG-21 supplanted it in the interceptor role.
 From 1962, Egyptian forces became involved in the North Yemen Civil War, supporting the republican government, with Egyptian MiG-17s flying ground attack operations.

 The MiG-17 formed a major part of the Arab air strength during the Six-Day War in June 1967.
 The war started with a massive airstrike by Israel against Egyptian, Jordanian, Syrian and Iraqi airbases, with more than 150 Egyptian aircraft destroyed or damaged.
 Egypt's surviving MiG-17s were heavily deployed in ground attacks against Israeli forces in the Sinai.
 The Soviet Union again replaced Egypt's losses after the war, and Egypt was soon involved in the War of Attrition, a sustained series of armed clashes on and over Sinai, with Egypt's MiG-17s continuing to be used in the ground attack role.
 While the MiG-17 was slower and shorter-ranged than the Sukhoi Su-7 that was the other main component of Egypt's ground-attack forces, the MiG-17 was more manoeuvrable and sustained lower losses.
 From 1970, Egypt deployed detachments of MiG-17s to Sudan to support government forces during the First Sudanese Civil War.
 The MiG-17 continued in use in the Yom Kippur War.
-Mig-17s were used during the Ofira Air Battle by Egypt.
-Egyptian and Syrian Mig-17s retired shortly after these wars.
+MiG-17s were used during the Ofira Air Battle by Egypt.
+Egyptian and Syrian MiG-17s retired shortly after these wars.